buidler-labs/hashgraph-react-wallets/docs/configuration.md

 - **Type**: `boolean`
 - **Required**: `false`
 - **Default**: `false`
-- **Description**: Allows your dApp to connect multiple wallets at the same time.
+- **Description**: Allows your dApp to connect multiple wallets at the same time `in a one wallet per connector manner`.

 ::: tip
 If this is enabled, you have to specify the desired `connector` whenever you use a hook.